 If you’re wondering why I chose the Loaded Poke for this review, it’s simply because I love this little guy.
 Defined by its creators as an “urban explorer”, it’s designed to be an agile and lightweight all-around city cruiser.

 The Loaded Poke (pronounced “poke-eh”) is a great board for cruising in tight city areas.
-At about the size of a street skateboard, it’s very lightweight and easy to carry around in a backpack.
-The wide, rockered deck makes it low enough to push travel on, and the mild concave and wheel flares offer good grip for carving and slashing.
-A stiff-ish deck and large kicks make it apt for freestyle tricks, bowl riding, and quick slides.
+Slightly bigger than a street deck, it’s super-lightweight and easy to carry around in a backpack.
+The wide, rockered deck makes it comfortable to push travel on, and the mild concave and wheel flares offer good grip for carving and slashing.
+The stiff-ish deck and large kicks make it apt for freestyle tricks, bowl riding, and quick slides.
 With the right setup, this board can be astonishingly pumpable and surfy.

 Now let’s dig in deeper and examine what makes the Poke such a special cruiser.

 Loaded Poke shape and design